Posted by Mitch Mitchell on Apr 30, 2014

 My thoughts about the book, not that I’ve given you some of the things about it are thus.

-Three, I wondered initially whether this was the type of thing every person could conceive of doing in today’s “bucket list” culture and almost thought of it initially as the musings of a privileged guy deciding to slum it for a while.
+Three, I initially wondered whether this was the type of thing every person could conceive of doing in today’s “bucket list” culture and almost thought of it as the musings of a privileged guy deciding to slum it for a while.
 Once I got into the first 25% of the book I changed my mind because his trip wasn’t easy and in a way I enjoyed living through him, as I knew these would never be the types of experiences I’d ever try on my own.

 Four, I thought about how money conscious he was to be able to do all of this traveling while starting out with just under $20,000 American dollars; that seems inconceivable but he did it.
 Creativity and having a dream really can get us through almost anything we put our minds through, right?